biocore/redbiom/README.md

     $ git clone https://github.com/biocore/redbiom.git
     $ python setup.py install

+### Testing

+The test framework is setup to by default only execute tests against `localhost`, specifically, `127.0.0.1:7379`.
+However, the repository, by default, is setup to communicate with a remote Webdis server.
+If you wish to execute the test suite, please `export REDBIOM_HOST=http://127.0.0.1:7379`.

 # Terminology and notation

 In redbiom, the word "context" refers to a way in which the sample data were processed.
 Data are loaded into contexts and searches for samples by feature happen within contexts.